ascherbakov686/puppet-rsyslog/README.md

 ### Other notes

-By default, rsyslog::server will strip numbers from hostnames.
+In old configuration, by default, `rsyslog::server` will strip numbers from hostnames.
 This means the logs of multiple servers with the same non-numerical name will be aggregrated in a single directory. i.e. www01 www02 and www02 would all log to the www directory.

 This default behaviour has been modified.
-Some logs are aggregated anymore and are stored in a directory by the name of each machine hostname (lines 11-22 in `server-default.conf.erb` from template module directory).
+Some logs are not aggregated anymore in a single directory but are stored in a directory by the name of each machine hostname (lines 11-22 in `server-default.conf.erb` from template module directory).
 The old rule has  the below definition:
 ```
 $Template dynKernLog,"<%= scope.lookupvar('rsyslog::server::server_dir') -%>%source:R,ERE,1,DFLT:([A-Za-z-]*)--end%<%= scope.lookupvar('rsyslog::server::logpath') -%>kern.log"